Kong/analytics-agent-python/README.md

 # Mashape Analytics
 MASHAPE_ANALYTICS_SERVICE_TOKEN = 'SERVICE_TOKEN' # Replace with your App Service Token
 MASHAPE_ANALYTICS_ENVIRONMENT = 'production' # Leave blank for default, or replace with your Environment ID
 ```

+**Note:** See [Django Configurations](https://github.com/Mashape/analytics-agent-python/wiki/Django-Configurations) for a full list of configuration properties.

 ### Flask